 In archery you can aim for a classification in the various disciplines, i.e. target, field, clout etc. A classification is an award to recognise the standard or level you have achieved.
 All you need to do is to shoot and score your rounds and submit them to the club Records Officer.

-There are nine different classification levels available to all archers, which are grouped into three sets of three.
+There are nine different classification levels available to all archers, which are grouped into three tiers.

 Archer – 3rd Class, 2nd Class and 1st Class